 winter storms from the Great Lakes and Gulf Coast drop 100 inches of snow annually in West Virginia's mountains (redder zones indicate greater snowfall)

 Source: National Weather Service Baltimore/Washington Forecast Office, Normal Annual Snowfall Map

 On average, it rains or snows in Virginia for roughly 110 days each year.
-The number of overcast days, is greater, especially in the winter when grey clouds cover the sky for days at a time.
-(Colorado cities advertise that the sun shines 300 days/year, but that claim is based on the sun being visible for just one hour/day.
-Denver gets less than 16 inches of rain each year, but precipitation can be measured there nearly 90 days/year on average.)1
+The number of overcast days, is greater, especially in the winter when gray clouds cover the sky for days at a time.

 Based on the averages since 1885, it would appear Virginia is getting hotter and wetter.